 More information about the fall program Advanced Playwriting.

 Archie Tait is a film and TV drama script consultant and producer.
 As Director of the Cinema Department of the Institute of Contemporary Arts, he established ICA Projects, one of the UK’s longest-established distributors of World Cinema, and introduced the work of directors Terence Davies, Jim Jarmusch, Pedro Almodovar, Chen Kaige, Hou Hsiao-Hsien, Luc Besson and many others.
 Moving on from the ICA he became Head of Development at Zenith Productions (Sid and Nancy, Simple Men, Velvet Goldmine) where he also produced many primetime TV drama series and serials.
 For ITV, he produced 100 hours of the long-running family drama Heartbeat.
 Archie was Head of Workshops at the London Film School, where he also taught producing, and TV drama writing on the MA Screenwriting course.
 Archie is the co-founder of and lead instructor on the Black, Asian and Minority Ethnic TV Writers’ Program, an initiative of the UK film and TV industry.
 Archie teaches Advanced Screenwriting for NYU Tisch London program.

 More information about the spring and fall program Advanced Screenwriting.

-Geoff Bullen, Course Supervisor, Shakespeare in Performance at the Royal Academy of Dramatic Art (RADA)
+Geoff Bullen, Director of Short Courses, Shakespeare in Performance at the Royal Academy of Dramatic Art (RADA)